spacetelescope/jwst/docs/jwst/outlier_detection/main.rst

 serves as the basic format for all processing performed by this step.

 After the JWST launch, it was discovered that the bad pixels on the MIRI detectors vary with time.
-The pixels varied from usable to unusable, and at times, back to usable on a time frame that was too short (sometimes as short as 2 days) to fold into the bad pixel mask applied in the :ref:`calwebb_detector1 <calwebb_detector1>` pipeline.
+The pixels varied from usable to unusable, and at times, back to usable on a time scale that was too short (sometimes as short as 2 days) to fold into the bad pixel mask applied in the :ref:`calwebb_detector1 <calwebb_detector1>` pipeline.
 At this time it is believed that NIRSpec IFU data also have bad pixels that vary with time, though the time variation is still under study.